jerhon/honlsoft-notes/docs/Kubernetes/Terminology.md

-# Cheat Sheet for Various Terms:
+# Terminology Cheat Sheet

-Pod - Basic unit of execution in Kubernetes.
+* Pod - Basic unit of execution in Kubernetes.
-Container - An application bundled with all it's dependencies typically run in an isolated environment from other processes.
+* Container - An application bundled with all it's dependencies typically run in an isolated environment from other processes.
-Deployment -
+* Deployment -
-ReplicaSet
+* ReplicaSet
-Service
+* Service

-Context - A cluster, user, and namespace combination used when accessing a K8s cluster.
+* Context - A cluster, user, and namespace combination used when accessing a K8s cluster.

-Master Node
+* Master Node
 * Store
 * Controller Manager
 * Scheduler

-API Server - Used to manage kubernetes resources.
+* API Server - Used to manage kubernetes resources.
 Used by kubectl to manage the cluster.
 Each Node
 * Kubelet
 * Container Runtime
 * Kube proxy